Death Croons the Blues

 Death Croons the Blues is a 1937 British crime film directed by David MacDonald and starring Hugh Wakefield, Antoinette Cellier and George Hayes.
 The film was made at Twickenham Studios by the producer Julius Hagen whose ownership of the company was about to be ended due to financial problems.

+Preservation status

+The British Film Institute National Archive holds no stills or ephemera, and no film or video materials.

 Plot

-A reporter manages to prove a man innocent of murdering a singer.
+When cabaret singer Adele Vallee is discovered dead in her flat, Viscount Brent becomes the prime suspect after the crime scene is meticulously staged to frame him.
+Convinced of his innocence, his cousin, Lady Constance, teams up with Jim Morton, the investigative reporter covering the case, to clear Brent's name.
+Through their efforts, they ultimately unmask the real killer.